Amaha / / / How to Stop Being Self-Critical: Breaking Free from Your Inner Critic

 • Low self-esteem: When you already feel unworthy, criticism feels like truth

-• Trauma or past failures: If something bad happened, your brain tries to "prevent it next time" by nitpicking everything.
+• Trauma or past failures: If something bad happened, your brain tries to prevent it next time by nitpicking everything.

-This constant self-criticism creates a vicious cycle.
-Your self-esteem takes a hit, which makes you more prone to self-critical thoughts, which further damages your confidence.
+A software engineer from Bangalore named Ranu recently joined a major tech company which was her dream job.
+Yet instead of celebrating this milestone, she kept second-guessing herself: “I probably just got lucky.
+They'll realise I'm not smart enough soon”.This constant self-criticism creates a vicious cycle.
+Self-esteem takes a hit, which makes one more prone to self-critical thoughts, which further damages confidence.
 People who engage in high levels of self-criticism show -

-• 60% lower confidence levels
+• lower confidence levels

 • Increased anxiety and depression